 MediaLion was the name of my first business.
 Where I was creating logo’s, business cards, websites, online marketing campaigns, social media marketing and producing videos.

-This was a side project that is still running.
 I saw the success of several clothing brands, especially those who had their Instagram-marketing right.
 After doing some research I wanted to try it out myself.

 I created a logo, bought the domain name, made a website and created the T-shirt designs.
 All designs are text-based and they are all black on white to keep it simple.